itsfazalkhan/itsfazalkhan/README.md

 ## Fun Fact
 - I have a passion for photography, capturing the essence of beauty in every frame.
 - I'm a devout enthusiast of religion and theology.
 I can engage in spirited discussions about faith, belief systems, and their societal implications for hours on end.
-- I've been practising meditation for 4.5 years and find it deeply transformative.
+- I've been practising meditation for last few months and find it deeply transformative.

 ## GitHub Stats
 ![Your GitHub Stats](https://github-readme-stats.vercel.app/api?username=itsfazalkhan&show_icons=true&theme=dark)